bluesnowman/fphp-saber/README.md

 ### [Fluent API](http://en.wikipedia.org/wiki/Fluent_interface)

 Many data types allow for a fluent API; therefore, many methods can be chained together in one statement.
-Through the use of PHP's magical `__call` method, certain data types can access their respective module's methods as well as if they were instance methods.
+Through the use of PHP's magical `__call` method, certain data types can access their respective module's methods as if they were instance methods.
 (Methods in a module are defined similarly to how [extension methods](http://msdn.microsoft.com/en-us/library/bb383977.aspx) are defined in C#.)
 For example, you can do the following:

 ````
 $object = Int32\Type::box(7)->increment()->decrement();